Model Predictive Control of Thermo-Hydraulic Systems Using Primal Decomposition: DYNAMICS OF SYSTEMS MODELED BY CONTROL VOLUMES

 connect the mass flow variables.
 Note that inserting \eqref{eq:mass_flow_small} into \eqref{eq:systemDynSimple_sys} would simplify \eqref{eq:systemDynSimple_sys}.
 However, the structure of \eqref{eq:systemDynSimple_sys} leads us to the DAE system

 which represents an arbitrary system of interconnected CVs with the controllable inputs $\ve{u}^{\top}= $ and the algebraic variables $\ve{z}^{\top}= $.
-The subscript h denotes variables related to the hydraulics (\eg\ pressure differences in pipes) and t to the thermal-model (\eg\ power input at heat exchangers).
+The subscript h denotes variables related to the hydraulics and t to the thermal-model .
 All matrices are constant, $\ve{f}_{\hydraulic}$ is a function representing the hydraulic AEs, $\ve{f}_{\temp}$ all other AEs, $\ve{g}_{\hydraulic}$ the hydraulic inequality constraints, $\ve{g}_{\temp}$ all other inequality constraints, and $\mathcal{V} = \{ \ve{\theta},\ve{z},\ve{u},\ve{d} \}$.
 The reason for extracting the hydraulic constraints from the other constraints is solely for notational purposes and does not lead to any modeling restrictions, since all variables can occur in $\ve{f}_{\temp}$ and $\ve{g}_{\temp}$.
 This approach is motivated by the primal decomposition scheme, as discussed in Section~\ref{sub:primalMPC}.